salgotrav/sandbox/draft/CMakeTutorial.md

 ## CMake

 CMake is an Open Source tool to build C/C++ project on any platform.
-CMake generates build pipeline for the platform, which is used to build the project.
+CMake generates build pipeline for the platform, which is then used to build the project.
 The build pipeline can be Visual Studio Project file (.sln) or a Unix Style Makefile.

 To use CMake, a CMakeLists.txt file is required in the project.
-This file contains all the build instruction.
+This file contains all the build instructions.
 To build a project, create a new directory named build.
-From the build directory, execute *cmake ...*.
+From the build directory, execute *cmake ..*
 This will generate a build pipeline.
-For the sake of simplicity, let's assume we are on a linux machine, and the build pipeline created is a Makefile.
+For the sake of simplicity, let's assume we are on a linux machine, and the build pipeline generated is a Makefile.
 Generating build pipeline in a seperate build directory have the advantage of seperating the build files from project source files.
 All the build artifacts are in this directory, and can be deleted for cleanup.